Cardan gear mechanism

 in the driving mechanism of the EV4.
 The horizontal slotted main scotch yoke (with slide of steel) is good to see.
 The inclined slide of the control scotch yoke behind is still recognizable.

-2. Transition between gliding and powered flight by reversing the dirction of rotation in EV1 to EV4
+2. Transition between gliding and powered flight by reversion of rotation in EV1 to EV4

 With each reversal of the rotation the internal gear gets rotated by 90 degrees between two corresponding blocks.
 It can move freely between the stops.